circuitdao/docs/docs/technical-manual/announcers.md

 ### Register

-An approved Announcer can be registered with the **Announcer Registry** by its data provider.
-Registered Announcers are eligible for **Rewards**.
+Approved Announcers can register an address with the **Announcer Registry** at which to receive **Rewards**.
+An Announcer that has registered an address is referred to as a **registered announcer**.
 Although data providers are not required to register their Announcers, there is no downside in doing so other than the transaction costs associated with registration.

 :::warning
-Data providers need to re-register their Announcers after every Rewards claim - be it by themselves or a third party - to continue to be eligible for Rewards.
+Data providers need to re-register their Announcers every time the Registry pays out Rewards.
 :::

-When Rewards are claimed by one of the Announcers, an automatic Reward payment is made to all registered Announcers, and the Registry cleared.
+When Rewards are claimed by one of the Announcers, a Reward payment is made to all registered addresses, and the Registry cleared.
 This requires Announcers to re-register if they want to continue to be eligible for Rewards.

-Announcers should also keep in mind that the registration is based on the Announcer's inner puzzle hash.
-Accordingly, Rewards payments are made in the form of CRT coins with that same inner puzzle hash.
-So if an Announcer gets transferred to a new inner puzzle hash, the data provider should either be comfortable to still receive payments at the old inner puzzle hash, or re-register the Announcer with its new inner puzzle hash.

 ![Announcer registration](./../../static/img/Announcer_registration_coin_spends_diagram.png)

-The register operation leaves the state of the Announcer unchanged.
-Registration is effected by adding the Announcer's inner puzzle hash to the Announcer Registry.

 #### State changes

+* ```CLAIM_COUNTER```: gets updated to the registry's ```CLAIM_COUNTER```
 * ```DEPOSIT```: see amount
 * amount: can be reduced to pay for fees or increased to top up deposit